muratk3n/thirdwave/en/README.md

 ---

 Tor is not "dark web".
-If there wasnt so much surveillance by the surveilers, there'd be no need for it.
+If there wasnt so much rampant surveillance, there'd be no need for it.

 ---